gorbounoff/maui-stocks-mini/readme.md

 #### Register Handlers for the Chart and Collection Views

-The .NET MAUI framework requires a registered handler for any third-party control you use in the application.
-See the following topic on docs.microsoft.com for more information: [Register handlers](https://docs.microsoft.com/en-us/dotnet/maui/fundamentals/app-startup#register-handlers).
+The .NET MAUI Framework requires a registered handler for all third-party controls used in an application.
+Review the following Microsoft help topic for more information: [Register handlers](https://docs.microsoft.com/en-us/dotnet/maui/fundamentals/app-startup#register-handlers).

 In the *MauiProgram.cs* file, register a handler for the [DXCollectionView](https://docs.devexpress.com/MAUI/DevExpress.Maui.CollectionView.DXCollectionView) type as shown below.
-As we use a chart on the second page, we also register a handler for the [ChartView](https://docs.devexpress.com/MAUI/DevExpress.Maui.Charts.ChartView) type.
+Since we use a chart on the second page, we also register a handler for the [ChartView](https://docs.devexpress.com/MAUI/DevExpress.Maui.Charts.ChartView) type.

 ```cs
 using DevExpress.Maui.CollectionView;